-AFFIDAVIT OF WILLIAM E. AZIZ (sworn June 12, 2019)
+AFFIDAVIT OF WILLIAM E. AZIZ (Sworn September 20, 2019)

-I, WILLIAM E. AZIZ, of the Town of Oakville, in the Province of Ontario, MAKE OATH AND SAY:

-1. Pursuant to the Initial Order (as amended and restated, the "Initial Order") granted by the Ontario Superior Court of Justice (Commercial List) (the "Court") on March 8, 2019 pursuant to the Companies' Creditors Arrangement Act ("CCAA") in the proceedings initiated by JTI-Macdonald Corp. (the "Applicant" or "JTIM"), the Court approved my appointment as the Chief Restructuring Officer ("CRO") of JTIM.
-As such I have knowledge of the matters hereinafter deposed to, save where I have obtained information from others.
-Where I have obtained information and believe it to be true.
+- I, WILLIAM E. AZIZ, of the Town of Oakville, in the Province of Ontario, MAKE OATH AND SAY: - 1.
+I am the President of BlueTree Advisors Inc., which has been retained by JTI-Macdonald Corp. (the "Applicant" or "JTIM") to provide my services to JTIM as Chief Restructuring Officer ("CRO") of JTIM. - 2.
+My appointment as CRO of JTIM was approved pursuant to the Initial Order (as amended and restated from time to time, the "Initial Order") granted by the Ontario Superior Court of Justice (Commercial List) (the "Court") on March 8, 2019 under the Companies' Creditors Arrangement Act ("CCAA"). - 3.
+As the CRO of JTIM, I have knowledge of the matters to which I herein depose, except where I have obtained information from others.
+Where I have obtained information from others, I have stated the source of the information and believe it to be true.

-2. All capitalized terms used herein and not otherwise defined have the meanings set forth in the Initial Order.
+4. All capitalized terms used herein and not otherwise defined have the meanings set forth in the Initial Order.